Coronavirus Information:

 Undergraduate Non-Degree Seeking Admission

-Students wishing to enroll in undergraduate coursework without regular admission to an undergraduate degree program are classified as Undergraduate Non-Degree Seeking.
+Students without a bachelor's degree who wish to enroll in undergraduate coursework without regular admission to an undergraduate degree program are classified as Undergraduate Non-Degree Seeking.
 Undergraduate Non-Degree Seeking students must complete the following admission process prior to enrolling at Bradley:

-Undergraduate Non-Degree Seeking students may take a maximum of 11 semester hours during the fall and spring semesters.
+Undergraduate Non-Degree Seeking students are ineligible for Federal Student Aid and State Aid.
 A maximum of 45 semester hours taken as an Undergraduate Non-Degree Seeking student may be applied to undergraduate degree programs.

 Graduate Non-Degree Seeking Admission